mnrojas2/DiaBloS/docs/source/examples.rst

     #) A Step up block with amplitude :math:`1` and no delay.
     #) A Sine block with an initial angle of :math:`\pi/4` to form :math:`\cos(t)`.
     #) An Adder block to form :math:`1+\cos(t)` with the previous two blocks.
-    #) A Mux block to produce a 2D vector with the Step block's output as first element and :math:`1+\cos(t)` (Adder block's output) as second element.
+    #) A Multiplexer block to produce a 2D vector with the Step block's output as first element and :math:`1+\cos(t)` (Adder block's output) as second element.
-    #) An Export block to save the data from the Mux block and then export it as a file in .npz format.
+    #) An Export block to save the data from the Multiplexer block and then export it as a file in .npz format.

 External source